An art tour of Harlow

 Art at The Gibberd Gallery

 Run by the Harlow Art Trust, the Gibberd Gallery is a purpose-built, contemporary exhibition space within Harlow Civic Center.
 A state-of-the-art facility, and a must-see for all visitors, the gallery is home to a permanent collection of stunning watercolors by notable artists including John Nash, Edward Bawden and Elizabeth Blackadder.

 The Gibberd Gallery also hosts regular events and exhibitions, so you’ll never see the same thing twice.

 With its beautiful riverside setting just north of the center of Harlow, Parndon Mill is an attractive and thriving hub of the visual arts where artists, craftspeople, designers and architects come together to produce and exhibit their works.

 The gallery provides a welcoming space for resident artists to showcase their ability, with regular six-week exhibitions in an array of media including paintings, original prints, sculpture and highly-skilled glasswork.
 If you’d like to take some artwork home with you, Parndon Mill has a selection of original pieces on sale, supporting local artists share their vibrant work.

 St John’s Arts & Recreation Centre

-Set in a secluded area of Old Harlow, the tranquil St John’s Art & Recreation Centre has a programme of arts-based activities including concerts, exhibitions and workshops.
-Home to the local choral group Harlow Chorus as well as a venue for jazz and ragtime concerts, this haven of talent is a peaceful retreat from the bustle of the town centre.
+Set in a secluded area of Old Harlow, the tranquil St John’s Art & Recreation Center has a program of arts-based activities including concerts, exhibitions and workshops.
+Home to the local choral group Harlow Chorus as well as a venue for jazz and ragtime concerts, this haven of talent is a peaceful retreat from the bustle of the town center.